Multiple Proposer Transaction Fee Mechanism Design: Robust Incentives Against Censorship and Bribery: Single TFM

-\begin{proof}The first part of the proof, given below, is the same as the proof for the Double TFM because the committee fee is shared among the includers in the same way as in the Double TFM, $L_{BP}, L_{CM,c_{block}}$ consist of the same transactions, and the bribe functions are defined with respect to $f_{CM}, f_{BP}$.
+\begin{theorem} Single TFM is Myopic Committee Bayesian-Nash Incentive Compatible (MCBN) under the bribe functions and beliefs specified above. \end{theorem} \begin{proof}The first part of the proof, given below, is the same as the proof for the Double TFM because the committee fee is shared among the includers in the same way as in the Double TFM, $L_{BP}, L_{CM,c_{block}}$ consist of the same transactions, and the bribe functions are defined with respect to $f_{CM}, f_{BP}$.

 `` Assume arbitrary $H,M_0$ and that every type of all but one includers and block producer follow the indicated allocation rule and do not add fake transactions.
 We need to prove that every type of the remaining includer denoted by $j$ cannot increase their utility by deviating from the indicated allocation strategy or by adding fake transactions to their inclusion list or to the mempool.